TurkeyKittin/SPTSkillsetModpack/user/mods/DanW-SPTQuestingBots/README.md

 * **questing.bot_questing_requirements.break_for_looting.max_time_to_start_looting**: The duration of each break (in seconds).
 If one of the [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) brain layers is not active after this time, the bot will resume questing.
 This is **2** s by default.
 * **questing.bot_questing_requirements.break_for_looting.max_loot_scan_time**: The maximum time that bots will be allowed to search for loot via [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/).
 If the bot hasn't found any loot within this time, it will continue questing.
 If it has found loot, it will not continue questing until it's completely finished with looting.
 This is **4** s by default.
 * **questing.bot_questing_requirements.break_for_looting.max_distance_from_boss**: The maximum distance (in meters) that a follower will be allowed to travel from its boss while looting.
 If the follower exceeds this distance, it will be forced to stop looting and regroup.
 This is **75** m by default.
-* **questing.bot_questing_requirements.break_for_looting.max_sain_version_for_resetting_decisions**: A string defining the maximum version of [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) that still requires bots' decisions to be reset when instructing them to loot.
-Otherwise, they will get stuck in SAIN's combat layers instead of looting for an extended period of time.
-This is **"2.2.1.99"** by default. **Do not change this unless you know what you're doing!**
 * **questing.bot_questing_requirements.max_follower_distance.max_wait_time**: The maximum time (in seconds) that a bot's followers are allowed to be too far from it before it will stop questing and regroup.
 This is **5** s by default.
 * **questing.bot_questing_requirements.max_follower_distance.min_regroup_time**: The minimum time (in seconds) that a bot will be forced to regroup with its followers if it's too far from them.
 After this time, the bot will be allowed to patrol its area instead.
 This is **1** s by default.
 * **questing.bot_questing_requirements.max_follower_distance.regroup_pause_time**: When a boss reaches its nearest follower while regrouping, it will stop regrouping for this amount of time (in seconds).
 After that delay, it will continue regrouping if required, or it will continue questing.
 This delay is to prevent bosses from standing completely still while waiting for the rest of their followers to regroup.
 This is **2** s by default.
+* **questing.bot_questing_requirements.max_follower_distance.target_position_variation_allowed**: The allowed variation in a follower's target location (typically its boss's position) before the bot will need to update its path.
+This allows bots to go to locations near their bosses instead of constantly recalculating their paths whenever their boss moves.
+This is **3** m by default.
 * **questing.bot_questing_requirements.max_follower_distance.target_range_questing.min/max**: The allowed range of distances (in meters) that followers will try to be from their boss while questing.
 If a follower needs to get closer to its boss, it will try to get within the **min** distance (**7** m by default) of it.
 After that, it will be allowed to wander up to the **max** distance (**12** m by default) from it.
 * **questing.bot_questing_requirements.max_follower_distance.target_range_combat.min/max**: The same as **questing.bot_questing_requirements.max_follower_distance.target_range_questing.min/max** but for when the bot's group is in combat.
 The default **min** distance is **20** m, and the default **max** distance is **30** m.
 * **questing.bot_questing_requirements.max_follower_distance.nearest**: If the bot has any followers, it will not be allowed to quest if its nearest follower is more than this distance (in meters) from it.
 This is **25** m by default.
 * **questing.bot_questing_requirements.max_follower_distance.furthest**: If the bot has any followers, it will not be allowed to quest if its furthest follower is more than this distance (in meters) from it.
 This is **40** m by default.
+* **questing.extraction_requirements.use_sain_for_extracting**: If [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) should be used to control extract behavior for bots.
+Otherwise, vanilla EFT logic will be used.
+This is **false** by default.
 * **questing.extraction_requirements.min_alive_time**: The minimum time (in seconds) a bot must wait after spawning before it will be allowed to extract.
 This is **60** s by default.
 * **questing.extraction_requirements.must_extract_time_remaining**: The time remaining in the raid (in seconds) after which bots will be unable to select new quest objectives and must extract instead.
-Requires [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) 2.1.7 or later.
 By default, this is **300** s.
 * **questing.extraction_requirements.total_quests.min/max**: The minimum and maximum quests that a bot must complete before being instructed to extract.
 The actual number is randomly selected between this range.
-Requires [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) 2.1.7 or later.
 Bots can still be instructed to extract if they satisfy their **questing.extraction_requirements.EFT_quests.min/max** requirement.
 * **questing.extraction_requirements.EFT_quests.min/max**: The minimum and maximum EFT quests that a bot must complete before being instructed to extract.
 The actual number is randomly selected between this range.
-Requires [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) 2.1.7 or later.
 Bots can still be instructed to extract if they satisfy their **questing.extraction_requirements.total_quests.min/max** requirement.
+* **questing.sprinting_limitations.enable_debounce_time**: After a bot stops sprinting, it will not be allowed to sprint again for this many seconds.
+This is **3** s by default.
 * **questing.sprinting_limitations.stamina.min**: The lower stamina threshold (as a fraction of max stamina) below which bots will not be allowed to sprint.
 This is **0.1** by default.
 * **questing.sprinting_limitations.stamina.max**: The upper stamina threshold (as a fraction of max stamina) above which bots will always be allowed to sprint.
 If a bot's stamina drops below **questing.sprinting_limitations.stamina.min**, it won't be allowed to sprint again until its stamina raises back to this level or higher.
 This is **0.5** by default.
 * **questing.sprinting_limitations.sharp_path_corners.distance**: If a bot is within this distance (in meters) of a sharp corner in its path, it will not be allowed to sprint.
 This was mainly implemented to prevent bots from shuffle-running around stairwells.
 This is **2** m by default.